VioletsOleander/vault-vanilla/paper-notes/mlsys/FlashAttention-2 Faster Attention with Better Parallelism and Work Partitioning-2024-ICLR.md

 We manually tune for each head dimensions since there are essentially only 4 choices for block sizes, but this could benefit from auto-tuning to avoid this manual labor.
 We leave this to future work.

-# 4 E MPIRICAL V ALIDATION
+# 4 Empirical Validation
 We evaluate the impact of using FlashAttention -2 to train Transformer models.

 • Benchmarking attention.
 We measure the runtime of FlashAttention -2 across different sequence lengths and compare it to a standard implementation in PyTorch, FlashAttention , and F LASH A TTENTI ton.
 We confirm that FlashAttention -2 is $1.7{-}3.0\times$ faster than FlashAttention , 1.3-2.5 × faster than FlashAttention in Triton, and 3-10 × faste n a standard attention implementation.
 FlashAttention -2 reaches up to 230 TFLOPs/s, 73% of the theoretical maximum TFLOPs/s on A100 GPUs.

 • End-to-end training speed When used end-to-end to train GPT-style models of size 1.3B and 2.7B on sequence lengths either 2k or 8k, FlashAttention -2 yields up to $1.3\times$ speedup compared to FlashAttention and $2.8\times$ speedup compar a baseline without FlashAttention .
 FlashAttention -2 reaches up to 225 TFLOPs/s (72% model FLOPs utilization) per A100 GPU.
-# 4.1 B ENCHMARKING A TTENTION F OR T RAINING
+## 4.1 Benchmarking Attention for Training
 We measure the runtime of different attention methods on an A100 80GB SXM4 GPU for different settings (without / with causal mask, head dimension 64 or 128).
 We report the results in Fig. 4, Fig. 6 and Fig. 7, showing that FlashAttention -2 is around $2\times$ faster than FlashAttention and FlashAttention in xformers (the “cutlass” implementation).
 FlashAttention -2 is around $1.3{\cdot}1.5\times$ faster than FlashAttention in Triton in the forward pass and around $2\times$ faster in the backward pass.
 Compared to a standard attention implementation in PyTorch, FlashAttention -2 can be up to $10\times$ faster.

 Benchmark setting: we vary the sequence length from 512, 1k, ..., 16k, and set batch size so that the total number of tokens is 16k.
 We set hidden dimension to 2048, and head dimension to be either 64 or 128 (i.e., 32 heads or 16 heads).
 To calculate the FLOPs of the forward pass, we use: